Month: May 2015

 As Scanline VFX takes on more projects, it needs the ability to add more employees and increase capacity on a moment’s notice.
 With large volumes of digital content and high CPU usage, the process of scaling infrastructure requires more power than a traditional colocation footprint.
 Data centers designed for high power densities can provide additional power as business needs grow in the future.
 In addition to scalable density, Scanline VFX also needs access to clean power, because electrical pollution and power surges can have a negative impact on sensitive electrical equipment.

-As a result of moving their infrastructure to Internap, Scanline VFX has been able to achieve the security that comes with true redundancy for their environment.
-The ability to scale allows the company to expand its footprint with little notice to meet the demands of their clients.
+As a result of moving its infrastructure to Internap, Scanline VFX has been able to achieve the security that comes with true redundancy for its environment.
+The ability to scale allows the company to expand its footprint with little notice to meet the demands of its clients.
 “We’re in the business of making VFX for films; we’re not in the business of managing our data centers and dealing with AC requests and power issues and creating redundancies,” said Scott Miller, Studio Manager for Scanline VFX.

 Explore HorizonIQ